KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-ratp by closingin](https://gitlab.com/closingin/mmm-ratp)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: license should be a valid SPDX license expression
+2. `package.json` issue: license should be a valid SPDX license expression
-3. - W - No compatible or wrong license field in 'package.json'.
+3. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [mmm-stocks by elaniobro](https://github.com/elaniobro/mmm-stocks)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `MMM-stocks.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.